-- D1 use the appropriate verbal/written communication to convey information to a particular audience, tailoring the content, style and presentation to the intended audience. - D2 demonstrate the ability to work independently, through managing own learning, time management, showing initiative and adaptability; - D3 demonstrate the ability to work within a team (during core modules and whilst on placement) contributing appropriately and effectively towards the team based activity. - D4 demonstrate professionalism in the interaction with colleagues and client's staff in the workplace and in personal presentation and conduct.
+- D1 Use the appropriate verbal/written communication to convey information to a particular audience, tailoring the content, style and presentation to the intended audience. - D2 Demonstrate the ability to work independently, through managing own learning, time management, showing initiative and adaptability; - D3 Demonstrate the ability to work within a team (during core modules and whilst on placement) contributing appropriately and effectively towards the team based activity. - D4 Demonstrate professionalism in the interaction with colleagues and client's staff in the workplace and in personal presentation and conduct.

-These are introduced to students through sessions within modules, including during the Introduction to Professional Practice (ACC1051) module in year one.
+These are introduced to students through sessions within modules, including during the Professional Skills for Accounting and Finance (for BAF students) (ACC1013) module in year one.
 This module in particular introduces students to presentation skills, networking, time management, professional and business ethics and other transferable skills in order to better prepare them for the placements in years 2, 3 and 4 and ultimately their working career.
 IT and numeracy skills are taught within specific modules through lectures and workshops, and are used and developed further in other modules.
 Oral communication skills are developed (in particular) through seminars and presentations, as well as through the work placements.
 Students have the opportunity to develop their study skills throughout the programme.
 Teamwork skills are developed through the use of group projects and group presentations in certain modules.
 These are also developed through the work placements.